Skip to main content

 Do I need a Waste Management Plan?

-If any of these apply to your project, you are required to submit a Waste Management Plan.
-Click the dropdown below for details on how to prepare your plan.
+If any of these apply to your project, you are required to submit a Waste Management Plan through Green Halo, the County’s online system for tracking and processing plans.

 How do I prepare the Waste Management Plan?